-Mastering the French pronouns y and en can be challenging but it is essential to understand French conversation and to speak the language like a native.
+Mastering the French pronouns y and en is essential to understand French conversation

-Just try following an intermediate French class in Paris or achieving fluency without these pronouns, and see how far you get!
+Just try to follow an intermediate French class in Paris, and see how far you get!

 Typically, the pronoun y replaces indirect objects following the preposition à (to), and it usually means “there” in English.

 Example: Vous allez au cinéma ?
 (Are you going to the movie theater?).

 Oui, je vais au cinéma.
 (Yes, I am going to the movie theater).

 What we need is a pronoun to replace au cinéma.
 That pronoun is y.

 Y can also replace à with non-person nouns that are not locations.
 When a verb takes an indirect object, you can replace that indirect object with the pronoun y.